emklemkl/AuthAPI/README.md

 # AuthAPI

+> ⚠️ **Work in Progress**
+> This project is currently under active development and may not be fully functional.

 A lightweight authentication API built with Flask using JWT.

 ---

-## 🚀 Getting Started

-### 📦 Prerequisites
+## 📦 Prerequisites

 Make sure you have the following installed: